A simpler way to recycle more.

 Recycle Often.
 Recycle Right.

-- Keep recyclables clean and dry.
+- Keep items clean and dry.

 Rigid Plastics / Bottles

 Plastics are effectively being recycled at a rate of 2.4 billion pounds per year in the U.S. Doing so helps conserve fossil resources and saves landfill space.
+Plastic bottles are shred into flakes used for filling in sleeping bags, fleece jackets, carpets and insulation, while jugs and tubs are readily recyclable into new laundry detergent bottles, pens, picnic tables, fencing, and recycling containers.

 Less frequently accepted.*